aristanetworks/goarista/README.md

 `netns.Do(namespace, cb)` provides a handy mechanism to execute the given callback `cb` in the given [network namespace](https://lwn.net/Articles/580893/).

+## pathmap

+A datastructure for mapping keys of type string slice to values.
+It allows for some fuzzy matching.

 ## test

 This is a [Go](http://golang.org/) library to help in writing unit tests.